Kamente/EMR/README.md

 JUSTIN KAMENTE

 ```
-###Log In
+### Log In
 ```
 Trying signin up a new account,
-Then log it in or can login one of the patient's info in the json data .i.e email and password to see their medical information
+Then log it in or can login one of the patient's info in the json data .i.e email and password to see their medical information. e.g email: john@gmail.com
+    password: johnpassword
 ```

 ## Project Description